amsify42/codeigniter-model-extension/README.md

     $this->users->find(1, 'userid');
 ```

 For getting maximum, minimum, average and sum of values, you can use these below methods.
-The only parameter used here is the name of table column name
+The only parameter used here is the name of table column name and this calls will directly get the result value rather than array or object.

 ```php
     $this->users->max('points');